 Viparspectra XS Series LEDs have all the basic features required for growing tomatoes efficiently.

 Above all, they’re among the most affordable high intensity grow lights on the market.
-One of lower models (XS1500) retails at around $160 and has a life span over 100,000 hours.
+One of the more affordable lower models, the XS1500 has a life span over 100,000 hours.

 Viparspectra XS grow lights are made of top-notch Samsung diodes.
 Together, the diodes create a spectrum that is rich in blue, red, and green light.

 The devices also contain few 730 nm diodes that emit far red to infrared light, which boosts flower formation in your tomatoes.